“I will never waste money on a designer handbag. I don’t need to pay for logos,” she said while sipping the Spring Godzilla Laté from Starbucks.

 Hey marketers,

 King Cobra lager costs around £6.3.
 That’s way too expensive compared to the price we are happy to pay for a beer.
 (A 500ml bottle of Budweiser Dark Premium costs around £2.)
 That’s why King Cobra is sold in 750ml packaging looking like wine bottles.
-This way King Cobra can be viewed as “cheaper than wine” option and not as “waaay too expensive beer”.
-Wine exterior also brings King Cobra the appearance of quality.
+This way King Cobra can be viewed as a “cheaper than wine” option and not as “way too expensive beer”.
+The wine exterior also brings King Cobra the appearance of quality.

 Nespresso coffee capsules sound reasonable if we compare their costs with prices for a cup of coffee from Costa Café or Starbucks.
 One capsule per £0.65 is nothing compared to a coffee for £3,5.

-However, if we compare Nespresso with regular 250g packaging of Tchibo or Illy Café, its price would appear astronomical.
+However, if we compare Nespresso with the regular 250g packaging of Tchibo or Illy Café, its price would appear astronomical.
 One capsule has around 6 – 6,5 grams meaning that 250g packaging would cost more than £25.
-While you can find Tchibo coffee for £2.75 per 250g package.
+You can find Tchibo coffee for £2.75 per 250g package.

 Well...